phorton9/phorton9.github.io/_posts/Sequential_Analysis.md

 If you are interested in the code for the simulation, you can find it here: https://github.com/phorton9/BlogCode/blob/main/SequentialAnalysis.R

-This <a href="https://www.amazon.com/Sequential-Analysis-Abraham-Wald/dp/0486615790">book</a> is a great resource to learn more about Sequential Analysis.
+This <a href="https://www.amazon.com/Sequential-Analysis-Abraham-Wald/dp/0486615790">book</a> is also a great resource to learn more about Sequential Analysis.